Dcraftbg/LamportC/README.md

 # TODO:
 - [ ] Test on multiple platforms - (Currently I'm only testing windows.
 It should work fine on linux.
 I'm only worried about fileutils really)
 - [ ] Some useful examples
-- [ ] Separating Lamport this out to its own library maybe?
+- [ ] Separating Lamport out to its own library maybe?
 - [ ] Test on x86 - (I haven't tested it.
 Given its C it should work fine.
 Don't know for sure though) = Probably slow for uint64 - fix that

 # Purpose
 This project was mostly made because of curioucity and the fact I wanted to just check out how this algorithmn worked.
 I highly recommend you try and implement this yourself or build on top of what is already here.
 Its fairly straightforward